backupbrew/switchbrew/Switch System Flaws.md

 </tr>
 <tr class="even">
 <td><p>Infoleak in nvservices system module</p></td>
-<td><p>The <a href="NV services.md" title="wikilink">nvservices</a> ioctl <a href="NV services#NVMAP IOC ALLOC.md##NVMAP_IOC_ALLOC" title="wikilink">NVMAP_IOC_ALLOC</a> takes an optional argument &quot;addr&quot; which allows the calling process to pass a pointer to user allocated memory for backing a nvmap object.
-If &quot;addr&quot; is left as 0, nvservices uses the transfer memory region (donated by the user during initialization) instead, when allocating memory for the nvmap object.
-By design, freeing the nvmap object by calling the ioctl <a href="NV services#NVMAP IOC FREE.md##NVMAP_IOC_FREE" title="wikilink">NVMAP_IOC_FREE</a> returns, in its &quot;refcount&quot; argument, the user address previously supplied if the reference count reaches 0.
+<td><p>The <a href="NV services.md" title="wikilink">nvservices</a> ioctl <a href="NV services#NVMAP IOC ALLOC.md##NVMAP_IOC_ALLOC" title="wikilink">NVMAP_IOC_ALLOC</a> takes an optional argument "addr" which allows the calling process to pass a pointer to user allocated memory for backing a nvmap object.
+If "addr" is left as 0, nvservices uses the transfer memory region (donated by the user during initialization) instead, when allocating memory for the nvmap object.
+By design, freeing the nvmap object by calling the ioctl <a href="NV services#NVMAP IOC FREE.md##NVMAP_IOC_FREE" title="wikilink">NVMAP_IOC_FREE</a> returns, in its "refcount" argument, the user address previously supplied if the reference count reaches 0.
 However, prior to <a href="6.2.0.md" title="wikilink">6.2.0</a>, the case where the transfer memory region is used to allocate the nvmap object was not taken into account, thus resulting in <a href="NV services#NVMAP IOC FREE.md##NVMAP_IOC_FREE" title="wikilink">NVMAP_IOC_FREE</a> leaking back an address from within the transfer memory region mapped in nvservices' memory space.</p>
 <p>In <a href="6.2.0.md" title="wikilink">6.2.0</a>, <a href="NV services#NVMAP IOC FREE.md##NVMAP_IOC_FREE" title="wikilink">NVMAP_IOC_FREE</a> no longer returns the address when the transfer memory region is used instead of user supplied memory.</p></td>
 <td><p>Combined with other vulnerabilities: Defeating ASLR in nvservices sysmodule.</p></td>
 <td><p><a href="6.2.0.md" title="wikilink">6.2.0</a></p></td>